Workfare in the United Kingdom: Research

-A 2005 study suggested workfare was more effective at increasing wages the more generous it was.
-In 1999, Family Credit was replaced by the "substantially" more generous (Note: Covering ~400k more families, having a gentler taper and cut-off from eligibility, and higher average pay-outs.)
+A 2005 study suggested that workfare policies were more effective at increasing wages when the associated benefits were relatively generous.
+In 1999, Family Credit was replaced by the "substantially" more generous (Note: Covering approximately 400,000 more families, with a gentler withdrawal rate and higher average payments.)
 Working Families' Tax Credit (WFTC).
-The study found WFTC resulted in higher wage growth than Family Credit.
-Though this was limited as those earning little enough to be eligible for both schemes instead saw a decline in wage growth.
+The study found that the introduction of WFTC was associated with higher wage growth compared with Family Credit.
+However, the effect was uneven: individuals with earnings low enough to qualify under both schemes experienced slower wage growth.